virtual team building activities

 Urban Quest’s “Mission Impossible” is a remote team building challenge!
 A Virtual Secret Agent Mission where you are challenged to complete a range of increasingly elaborate online problems, virtually navigate to international locations, connect with secret agents in the field and use your wits on the web to propel your team to victory!

-In a race against the clock, teams of 4-6 players compete against each other to be the fastest to complete their Mission.
+In a race against the clock, teams compete against each other to be the fastest to complete their Mission.
 Using Zoom and the Urban Quest gaming platform, you are challenged to solve a range of online problems.
 Teamwork will be the key to success.
 All tasks are based on problem-solving and logical thinking.
-Use your own knowledge or literally any internet resource to help your team race to the finish.
+Use your knowledge or any internet resource to help your team race to the finish.

 To start the game, you only need to book with the Urban Quest team.
 Let them know your preferred date and time, and after receiving the booking confirmation, you can now invite your team and have fun!